smittytone/PreviewCode/README.md

 - *PreviewCode* will not render Clojure `.edn` files.
 This is because the `.edn` file extension is pre-set on macOS to an Adobe digital rights management product.
 - *PreviewCode* will not render TypeScript `.ts` files.
 This is because the `.ts` file extension is pre-set on macOS to MPEG-2 transport stream video files.
-- *PreviewCode* will not render Elixir `.exs` files.
-This is because the `.exs` file extension is pre-set on macOS to EXS24 instrument files.
+- *PreviewCode* will not render Elixir `.exs` files if GarageBand and/or Logic Pro is installed on your Mac.
+This is because these apps use this file extension for EXS24 instrument files.
 - Previews displayed on external displays, or on Macs with connected to multiple monitors, may intermittently not be scrollable if you’re using a third-party mouse.
 Workaround: a MacBook’s built-in trackpad will be able to scroll.

 ## Source Code ##